MOSES * EGYPT * SPAETH

 The Repressed Information

 The Bible, as well as the ancient Rabbinical Writings, and many of the ancient, learned writers mention that Moses was known as the Son of Pharaoh's Daughter.
-My book-series about the historical Moses was given the unusual title "Assassinating Moses" on the background that three times in history it was attempted to destroy Moses: - First, by the Egyptians, attacking him as their heir to the throne and already in his time removing his names and other memories about him, in order to make him non-existent. - Later, by the priestly editors of the Bible, such as Ezra in ca. 350 BC who reduced the Egyptian background and status of Moses. - And finally, many present theological schools reject the existence of Moses and designates him as an imaginary, mythical figure.
-Consequently, in some circles the books are considered strongly controversial, even heretic.
+My book-series about the historical Moses was given the unusual title "Assassinating Moses" on the background that three times in history it was attempted to destroy Moses: - First, by the Egyptians, rejecting him as their heir to the throne and already in his time removed his names and other memories about him, in order to making him non-existent. - Later, by the priestly editors of the Bible, such as Ezra in approx. 350 BC who reduced the Egyptian background and status of Moses. - And finally, many present theological schools reject the existence of Moses and designate him as an imaginary, mythic figure.
+Consequently, in some groups the books are considered strongly controversial, even heretic.

 All of these books of my Moses-series represent a new-orientation also with perspectives for research so far done in these fields - now being on its way into transformation.
 And in our religious learning and comprehension for the present, a cosmological insight will have to be included again.
 Together with his advanced initiation and education in Egypt many indications show that Moses carrying with him religious 'secrets' at the Israelite's Exodus from Egypt.
 Apparently, now is the time for many of the exciting questions in this relation to be solved and several enigmas will face their solution.